ginoskotheon/stockapp/README.md

 ##### I learned

  - How to connect to a third party API for stocks data.
- - How to make an autocomplete box from API data.
+ - How to add datasets to Chart.js dynamically
- - How to use d3.js to visualize data.
+ - How to dynamically change css colors with JavaScript
- - How to use toast notifications to warn the user of errors.
- - How to refresh d3 elements so the proper items stay on top.
- - How to use socket.io to deliver updates to users in real time.
+ - How to put a picture in a README.

 ##### Skills used
  - MongoDB/Mongoose